scaphold-io/react-relay-starter-kit/README.md

 #Scaphold.io's React-Relay boilerplate

-Fork this boilerplate code to get started with React-Relay.
+Fork this boilerplate code to get started with GraphQL, React, and Relay.

-Quickstart:
+**Quickstart:**

 1) Go to Scaphold.io (https://scaphold.io).